Update: Person identified in fatal north Wichita crash

 WICHITA, Kan.
-(KSNW) — The person who died in a fatal single-car crash Saturday night in north Wichita has been identified.
+(KSNW) — The person who died in a car crash Saturday night in north Wichita has been identified.

 According to the Wichita Police Department (WPD), Fuentes was driving a silver GMC Sierra northbound on Broadway, when he lost control of his car.
 He then struck the railroad tracks, causing him to flip.
 Fuentes was ejected from the car.